momentohq/momento-java-lettuce-client/README.template.md

 ## Current Redis API support

 This library supports the most popular Redis APIs, but does not yet support all Redis APIs.
-We currently support the most common APIs related to string values (GET, SET, DELETE), as well as hash values (`HGET`/`HSET`).
+We currently support the most common APIs related to string values (`get`, `set`, `unlink`), as well as list (`lpush`, `lrange`, `ltrim`).
 We will be adding support for additional APIs in the future.
 If there is a particular API that you need support for, please drop by our [Discord](https://discord.com/invite/3HkAKjUZGq) or e-mail us at [support@momentohq.com](mailto:support@momentohq.com) and let us know!

 {{ ossFooter }}